dysonprotocol/dysonprotocol2/x/whaleswap/msg_make_trade_spec.md

 - Common:
   - operations must be non-empty.
   - trader must decode as a valid bech32 address.
+  - each pool_id must be unique across all swap operations.
+  - each offer_id must be unique across all take operations.
+  - each auction_id must be unique across all auction operations.
 - SwapLeg:
   - pool_id > 0 and pool exists with exactly two reserves.
   - Must specify exactly one of swap_in or swap_out (XOR).